Wal-Liu/Obidian-MD-Files/Operating System (normal).md

 37. Which system call returns the PID of the terminated child process? -- > **wait**
 38. Which Operating System doesn’t support long file names ? -->MS DOS
 39. When there is more RAM, computer's performance is improved because --> **fewer page faults occur**
-40. The virtual address space of a system is of the same size as the physical address space, the operating system designers decide to free the virtual memory entirely.
-Which one of the following is true? --> **Hardware support is no longer needed from MMU**
 41. The primary purpose of an operating system is: --> **To keep systems programmers employed.**
 42. Which of the following are loaded into main memory when the computer is booted ? --> **internal command instructions**
 43. Interrupt vector is ___  --> **an address that is indexed to an interrupt handler**